NoahBurkholder/wiki-noah/development.md

 1. Drag-and-dropping references into public variables in the inspector before runtime.
 2. Getting references in runtime through code using `GetComponent<Component>`, `GameObject.Find("Object")` and other such methods.

 Basically, directly dragging references into the inspector saves on computation in run-time, making loads faster, but it also risks us losing our references from a metadata issue - Git related or otherwise.
 It's essentially entrusting prefabs that they will not forget all its reference IDs, and entrusting each .meta file in the project not to change, or at least to 'ping' Unity's database to let them know they're changing their number.
-Unity is usually pretty good about this, and a changed .meta file will go "Hey I got a new phone my number is 6e2559ca1e833764ebdbdfebcc9ee23c."
+Unity is usually pretty good about this, and a changed .meta file will typically go *"Hey I got a new phone my number is 6e2559ca1e833764ebdbdfebcc9ee23c."*

 The alternative to pre-referenced references is using `GetComponent<Component>()` or `GameObject.Find()`, but the downside is that this can accumulate into major performance issues in loadtime and runtime.
 Depending on the number of scripts and objects being located, it can be an invisible overhead, or a game-shattering hangup/stutter.